js0906/sqlalchemy-challenge/README.md

-NOTE: I had to comment out the available routes to run the app.py server and write in text=asdf.
+NOTE: I had to comment out the available routes due to an invalid text identifier syntax error to run the app.py server and write in text=asdf.
 Regular URL's should work.

 # SQLAlchemy Homework - Surfs Up!